abelectronicsuk/ABElectronics_Python_Libraries/IOPi/README.md

 Sets the IO direction for the specified IO port
 **Parameters:**
 port: 0 = pins 1 to 8, 1 = pins 9 to 16
-direction: 1 = input, 0 = output
+direction: number between 0 and 255 or 0x00 and 0xFF.
+Each bit in the 8-bit number represents a pin on the port.
+1 = Enabled, 0 = Disabled
 **Returns:** null
 ```
 set_port_pullups(port, value)
 ```
 Set the internal 100K pull-up resistors for the selected IO port
 **Parameters:**
-port: 1 to 16
+port: 0 = pins 1 to 8, 1 = pins 9 to 16
 value: number between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.
 1 = Enabled, 0 = Disabled
 **Returns:** null